maartene/AoC2024/Day01/NOTES.md

 ## 🍅 Pomodoro 3: let's get that star!
 - ✅ Calculate the similarity score for two line input, but this time the matching number is the second one
+- ⚠️ Calculate the similarity score when an occurance is more than once